 How to Get to Azenhas do Mar

-Bus 440 departs from the Portela de Sintra terminal and has Azenhas do Mar as its final destination.
+Bus 440, of the Scotturb company, departs from the Portela de Sintra terminal and has Azenhas do Mar as its final destination.
 It reaches it in about 25 minutes, but it’s a rather infrequent service.
 Bus 441, whose destination is the village of Terrugem, has more frequent departures, and stops in Azenhas do Mar in about 20 minutes.

 Walking up the coastal road from Azenhas do Mar, you’ll see a sign pointing to Praia da Aguda.
 That’s a wild beach about 15 minutes away, reached via a staircase.
 From there it’s another 15 minutes over rocks and tidal pools to Praia do Magoito, a beach mostly frequented by locals and surfers.

 To the south of Azenhas do Mar is Sintra’s most popular beach, Praia das Maçãs.
 It can be reached by walking down Avenida Luís Augusto Colares and Avenida Eugene Levy, for about 20 minutes, or by taking bus 441 (a 3-minute journey).

 Azenhas do Mar West Coast Design and Surf Villas

 One of the traditional white houses of the village was given a contemporary interior and is open to guests wishing to wake up with sea views, from inside and from the patio.